hs-cpu/bug-free-funicular/README.md

 Hi humans

-I like Node.js and Coffeescript (That is what i am made off!)
+I hs-cpu/bug-free-funicular i like Node.js and Coffeescript (That is what i am made off!)
-I have tried moon tacos oon and i find them far superior to Earth tacos.
+I have tried moon tacos  and i find them far superior to Earth tacos.